-For 20 years, WHEEL has facilitated a loving, low-barrier, come-as-you-are shelter: a unique and critically-needed resource for homeless women, designed to keep women safe, and to establish relationships of trust over time with women who are in crisis or who have multiple vulnerabilities.
+For more than 20 years, WHEEL has facilitated loving, low-barrier, come-as-you-are women’s shelters: a unique and critically-needed resource for homeless women, designed to keep women safe, and to establish relationships of trust over time with women who are in crisis or who have multiple vulnerabilities.

 WHEEL was glad and honored to pitch in, and with full City funding, started a staffed Severe Weather Shelter for Women in October, 2000 at Drury Hall of the old First United Methodist Church.
 In 2001, at the invitation of Catholic Community Service’s Frye Apartments, the shelter moved to the Frye Apartments community room.

 After several years of successful operations, the City invited WHEEL to operate this shelter as an All-Winter Women’s Shelter.
 In 2015, thanks to WHEEL advocacy, collaboration, new partnerships, and with willingness and financial support from the City, the shelter expanded to year-round operations.

 Now, in the COVID era, with MORE new partnerships and innovative support. this shelter is operating 24 hours a day at our current location, Trinity Episcopal Parish (711 Cherry St.), our eighth host location since this shelter’s founding.
 Every new site and host agreement was secured through the skilled and effective advocacy and site-search work of homeless women themselves.
 Prior host sites include Drury Hall of First United Methodist Church, the Frye Apartments, DESC’s Connections, Plymouth Congregational Church, Mary’s Place Day Center, Sacred Heart Hall, St. James Cathedral Hall, and Trinity Episcopal Parish.
 Our current Trinity Episcopal Parish host site was established on October 1, 2016, and converted to 24-hour operations in April 2020.